titilda/appunti/Quantum Physics/index.md

 $$

 ## Vector representation

+_Vector representation is not to be confused with "position representation", "energy representation" et similia.
+The former is used to indicate the "data structure" used in the computations, the latters are used to indicate the "basis" for those data structures.
+This will become clear later._

 To operate numerically with quantum states, we should choose an appropriate Hilbert space that is isomorphic to the space of quantum states allowable by the quantum system we are working with. $\{0\}$ and $\mathbb{C}^n \forall n \in \mathbb{N}$ are all good examples of Hilbert spaces that can be used to describe quantum systems.
 Vectors used to describe the state of a quantum system are called **statevector**s.